davidvorona/OSRS-Hub/README.md

 # OSRS-Hub

-A companion app for the class MMORPG, Runescape - 2007 version.
+A companion app for the classic MMORPG, Runescape - 2007 version.

 ## Items